timcera/tsgettoolbox/docsrc/index.rst

 for downloading and reformatting time-series data from various internet sources.

-tsgettoolbox will work with Python 2.6+ and 3.0+.
+tsgettoolbox will work with Python 3.6+.

 Table of Contents
 -----------------